-Because the patient should think about a pleasurable activity, he also gets rewarded with a dopamine release which helps growing the new neuronal connection (even Seth Godin in Linchpin talks about how he overcame his little neurotic tendencies by refusing to double check and triple check the passport was in place and the key was in the pocket).
+Because the patient should think about a pleasurable activity, he also gets rewarded with a dopamine release which helps grow the new neuronal connection (Seth Godin in Linchpin says he overcame his neurotic tendencies by refusing to double and triple check the passport was in place and the key was in the pocket).

 Chapter 7: Pain The Dark Side of Plasticity

-The author then introduces Ramachandran and the phenomenon of phantom limbs, such as patient who lose a limb but keep feeling the limb is still there.
+The author then introduces Ramachandran and the phenomenon of phantom limbs, such as patient who lose a limb, but feel like the limb is still there.
 Sometimes the original pain that led to losing the limb can also be “locked in”.